Keynote Speakers

 Prof. Michele Schweisfurth

-University of Glasgow, Scotland
+University of Glasgow,

-Keynote speaker
+Keynote lecture

-About the Speaker
+About the Lecturer

 Michele Schweisfurth is Professor of Comparative and International Education at the University of Glasgow in Scotland (Emerita from January 2026).
 Her main research interest is pedagogy, focusing on internationally travelling policies and notions of ‘best practice’.
 Among her publications on this subject are three monographs and over 20 articles and book chapters.